-A key advantage of the quasi-structural approach over linear IV is we can accommodate unobserved heterogeneity in effects of inputs on child cognitive outcomes.
-In Tables 7 through 12 we report estimates of the full model that includes interactions between initial child ability (ln $A{\theta}$ ) and both cumulative child care and cumulative income (as in equation (13)).
+A key advantage of the quasi-structural approach over linear IV is that we can accommodate unobserved heterogeneity in effects of inputs on child cognitive outcomes.
+In Table 7 through 12, we report estimates of the full model that includes interactions between initial child ability $(\ln A_0)$ and both cumulative childcare and cumulative income (as in Eq.
+(14)).

 The main results for the cognitive ability production function are presented in Table 7 column (2).
 The interaction between cumulative childcare and the child ability endowment is negative and statistically significant.
-This suggests that replacement of maternal time with daycare time has a more negative effect on outcomes for children with higher ability endowments.
+This suggests that the replacement of maternal time with childcare time has a more negative effect on outcomes for children with higher ability endowments.
 In other words, maternal time and the child ability endowment are complements in child cognitive ability production.
 However, the inclusion of both the linear term in cumulative childcare and its interaction with $\ln A_0$ makes the estimates difficult to interpret.

-Hence, in Table 8, we report descriptive statistics about the estimated $\ln A_0$ , (i.e., mean, standard deviation, minimum, maximum), which help one interpret the quantitative importance of the interactions.
-And, in Figure 2, we plot derivatives of log scores with respect to cumulative childcare and income, as a function of $\ln A_0$ .
-This shows how effects of inputs differ with $\ln A_0$ .
+Hence, in Table 8, we report descriptive statistics about the estimated $\ln A_0$, (i.e., mean, standard deviation, minimum, maximum), which helps one to interpret the quantitative importance of the interactions.
+And, in Fig. 2, we plot the derivatives of log scores with respect to cumulative childcare and income, as a function of $\ln A_0$.
+This shows how the effects of inputs differ with $\ln A_0$.

-At the mean value of the child ability endowment, the estimated effect of an additional quarter of full-time maternal work and childcare use is -.67%, which translates into an effect of roughly -2.7% per year (about 0.14 std. dev. of the score distribution).
+At the mean value of the child ability endowment, the estimated effect of an additional quarter of full-time maternal work and childcare use is -0.67%, which translates into an effect of roughly -2.7% per year (about 0.14 std. dev. of the score distribution).
 It is interesting that this mean effect is almost identical to what we obtained in the homogenous effects model of Table 6 column (4), and similar to the effect we estimated using linear IV in Table 6 column (3).

-Figure 2 also shows that the effect of childcare ranges from -.52% per quarter (-2.1% per year) for a child with an ability endowment two standard deviations below average to -.83% per quarter (-3.3% per year) for a child with an endowment two standard deviations above average.
-In contrast, the interaction of income with $lnA_0$ is statistically and quantitatively insignificant.
+Fig. 2 also shows that the effect of childcare ranges from -0.52% per quarter (-2.1% per year) for a child with an ability endowment two standard deviations below average to -0.83% per quarter (-3.3% per year) for a child with an endowment two standard deviations above average.
+In contrast, the interaction of income with $\ln A_0$ is statistically and quantitatively insignificant.

-The third column of Table 7 reports a special case of the model that allows only observed heterogeneity in daycare effects.
-We interact mother's education, one of the determinants of the child ability endowment $A_0$ , with cumulative child care.
-The interaction is highly significant (t=-6) and negative, implying that replacement of mother's time with alternative day care provider time has a more negative effect on child cognitive outcomes for more educated mothers.
+The third column of Table 7 reports a special case of the model that allows only observed heterogeneity in childcare effects.
+We interact mother's education, one of the determinants of the child ability endowment A_0 , with cumulative childcare.
+The interaction is highly significant (t = -6) and negative, implying that the replacement of mother's time with alternative childcare provider time has a more negative effect on child cognitive outcomes for more educated mothers.